 Most of today’s computers come with a library of installed fonts, known as system fonts.
-Those system fonts are typically fine for grunt work like email, spreadsheets, and documents, but sometimes those fonts just aren’t the right fit for the creative work of e-learning design.
+Those system fonts are typically fine for grunt work like email, spreadsheets, and documents, but sometimes they just aren’t the right fit for the creative work of e-learning design.
 When your design calls for a specific look and feel, you might need to look beyond system fonts for something with a little more personality.

-Thankfully, tons of websites offer fonts for sale or for free.
+Tons of websites offer fonts for sale or for free.
 But that opens up another set of questions: How do you know which is better quality—paid or free?
 And what do you need to know about working with these new fonts once you get them into Storyline 360?

 Finding Fonts for Your Storyline 360 Projects